Top-rated local movers that handle Austin to Irvine moves

 - Irvine’s population is about 68% less than Austin.

-- Irvine's public transportation has a score of 4 out of 10 versus Austin's higher score of 5.
+- Irvine’s public transportation score of 4 out of 10 is lower than Austin’s score of 5.

 - With a score of 69 out of 100, Irvine is more bike-friendly than Austin, which has a score of 54 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Irvine’s crime rate is lower than Austin with a score of 31.01 compared to Austin’s 42.91.
 This means that Irvine neighborhoods are safer than 31.01% of all U.S. neighborhoods, and Austin neighborhoods are safer than 42.91%.